joanmbiosca/Master_Project/README.md

 \nabla^2  \vec{\psi}= -\vec{\omega},
 $$

-The numerical integration consists in solving two Poisson equations and applying the results to compute a simple Euler method for temporal evolution.
-The bending free energy of the membrane is expressed in terms of the phase field and the Navier-Stokes equation is coupled with the cell membrane.
+The numerical integration consists of solving two Poisson equations and applying the results to compute a simple Euler method for temporal evolution.
+The bending free energy of the membrane is expressed in terms of the phase field, and the Navier-Stokes equation is coupled with the cell membrane.

 **Results**